Fresh Apricot Bars

-We dived in, the sun dropping, and the produce about to be carted away for the evening.
-We had just made it, 5 minutes before close!
-Flats of peaches for $7.90.
+Lucky, on our way back we had just made it, 5 minutes before close!
+Flats of peaches for less than $10.
 Flats that tasted like home garden picked.
 Mounds of apricots.
 Watermelons.
 Oh the fruits in all their glory!
 We snatched up as much as we figured we would be able to eat in a few brief minutes, not wanting to delay the hard working staff in getting them home.

 We ate, sucking juices as we bit, nearly half the flat of peaches on the way home.
 Probably would have ate it all if it weren’t for the apricots in all their deliciousness.